m5934/m5934/README.md

 **m5934/m5934** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-# My name is Michał.
+# My name is Michał Wojciechowski

 - 🔭I’m currently working on **library system** and I search work in IT.
 - 🌱 I am developing my skills in technologies Python, SQL and C++.